w32blaster/revizor/index.markdown

 Join us!
 ------

-We are happy to see new contributors!
+We are happy to meet new contributors!